Coen, Queensland: History

-As gold mining declined from around the 1930s, Coen still remained an important administrative and social centre for the surrounding Cape York communities.
+As gold mining declined from around the 1930s, Coen still remained an important administrative and social centre for the surrounding Cape York Peninsula communities.

 In the 1930s, mainly older Aboriginal people from the Munkan, Kaanju and Lama Lama lived scattered around Coen, living in bark and stick huts.
 In 1939, there was an influx of Aboriginal people who had earlier been removed from Coen to Lockhart River, and others from Ebagoola and the Archer River.
 A more permanent camp was then established.
 As the camp increased in size, the Director of Native Affairs was in favour of removing everyone to Lockhart River Mission to avoid the expense associated with providing services to the camp.
 However, the local protector opposed the proposal saying that:"your suggestion to send these old people to Lockhart River is unthinkable.
 If you send them there they will only walk back to their own native country.
 Coen is their home, their native land, and at least they might be happy in the knowledge that they might die in the place where they first saw the light of day"The local Coen protector arranged for the Aboriginal people who were working to contribute to the cost of camp improvements and, under those terms, they were allowed to stay at Coen.

 During World War II, Coen was an important part of the forward defence network.
 In October 1942, detachments of 16 Australian Field Company, Royal Australian Engineers travelled to Cooktown, Mount Surprise and Coen to build Repeater Huts.

 In May 1944, 14 acres were gazetted near Coen as an Aboriginal reserve.
 The reserve was located south of the town on the Coen River between Oscar and Spring Creeks.
 Over time, more buildings were erected on the reserve and a market garden established.
 In 1961, the reserve between Oscar and Spring Creeks was closed and a new Aboriginal reserve established.
 The new reserve was located closer to the town on the Coen River, opposite the cemetery.

 Isolation was a challenge in Coen, in particular in regard to communication, with one of the last pack horse runs in Queensland operating out of Coen as late as the 1950s.
 As well, until the 1960s, when the Weipa-Bamaga area was developed, Coen was the most northerly town on Cape York Peninsula.